intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Harvest, Store, Enjoy.md

 - In the 4th hour the sun starts delivering (`harvest`)
 - In the 10th hour harvest data is more than enjoy and the energy flows into store (`store.in`)

 A graph with lot of _Black_ in the top tier indicates that you need to do something about it.
-In general it indicates a need for the user to get more battery capacity.
+In general it indicates a need for more battery capacity and/or `harvest` generation capacity.

 ### Element names